Forward-UIUC-2021F/zhenke-chen-question-answering-with-text-summarization/README.md

 # Issues and Future Work
 * The project needs to run for relatively long time for question answering
-* The OpenAI API sometimes have poor results in some cases
+* The OpenAI API sometimes has poor results in some cases

 # References
 ## Papers: